ktomk/pipelines/README.md

 to kill and remove all pipeline containers (w/o showing a list) first. "zap" is pipelines "make clean" equivalent for `--keep`.

-All containers run by `pipelines` are labeled as well to ease maintaining them.
+All containers run by `pipelines` are labeled to ease maintaining them.

 Validate your `bitbucket-pipelines.yml` file with `--show` which highlights errors found.